Measuring Human Adaptation to AI in Decision Making: Application to Evaluate Changes after AlphaGo: Applications of our measure

-\paragraph{Human learning in the early stage of the game} More important than the inverted U pattern are downward shifts in Human-AI gap (for Moves 1-50).
-Interestingly, Human-AI gap decreased only a little bit after human players could observe AlphaGo's actions, as evidenced by a barely noticeable downward shift from the "Before AI" curve to "After AlphaGo" curve in Figure \ref{fig:human_ai_gap_across_moves}.
-In contrast, Human-AI gap dropped markedly after open-sourced AI programs became available, as evidenced by a larger downward shift from "After AlphaGo" curve to "After Open-sourced AI" curve in Figure \ref{fig:human_ai_gap_across_moves}.
-Will we observe this pattern when we take into account the difference between human players and plot Human-AI gap across time?
-In the next section, we investigate whether human decision quality indeed increased more after open-sourced AI became available than after AlphaGo's debut.
-Because the decrease in Human-AI gap was concentrated in the early and middle stages of the game (Moves 1-50), and because no such decrease was readily observable for Moves 51-140, we focus our attention on the first 50 moves in each match when we investigate human decision quality over time next (so $K=50$).
+\paragraph{Human learning in the early stage of the game} More important than the inverted U pattern are downward shifts in the \textit{Human-AI Gap} (for Moves 1-50).
+Interestingly, the \textit{Human-AI Gap} decreased only a little bit after human players could observe AlphaGo's actions, as evidenced by a barely noticeable downward shift from the ``Before AI" curve to ``After AlphaGo" curve in Figure \ref{fig:human_ai_gap_across_moves}.
+In contrast, the \textit{Human-AI Gap} dropped markedly after open-source AI programs became available, as evidenced by a larger downward shift from ``After AlphaGo" curve to ``After open-source AI" curve in Figure \ref{fig:human_ai_gap_across_moves}.
+Here we do not take into account a difference between players.
+So we construct a data set at the player-month level ($\Delta_{it}$) in the following way.

+where $\Delta_{it}$ denotes player $i$'s average gap in month $t$. $n_{it}$ stands for the number of matches a player $i$ has in month t, and $k$ represents the order of a choice within a match $j$.
+Using a panel structure, we can investigate whether human decision quality indeed increased more after open-source AI became available than after AlphaGo's debut.
+Because the decrease in the \textit{Human-AI Gap} was concentrated in the early and middle stages of the game (Moves 1-50), and because no such decrease was readily observable for Moves 51-140, we focus our attention on the first 50 moves in each match when we investigate human decision quality over time next (so $K=50$).